“You must expect great things of yourself before you can do them.” Michael Jordan

 Although your body may have been adequately prepared to face the challenges on the court, the mind has its agenda, which is unfortunately not always in line with your physical intentions.

-The mind processes the act of entering the court as being a potential threat, so it scans the environment to make you aware of things to look out for.
+The mind processes entering the court as a potential threat, so it scans the environment to make you aware of things to look out for.

 In a way, that makes sense.
-However, the problem is that there are no real threats on the court.
+However, the problem is that no real threats are on the court.